 Potential distractions on the device.

-Loss of the tactile feel of a physical Bible.
+You lose the tactile feel of a physical Bible.

 Pen and Paper Note-taking: